 The candidate should be cooperative, understanding, and compassionate towards children.

 A Montessori teacher training program is absolutely essential for becoming a teacher in a Montessori school.

-One should choose a proper institution that is affiliated with the Association of Montessori Internationale (AMI) that offers dolphins courses or join a Diploma course.
+One should choose a proper institution that is affiliated with the Association of Montessori Internationale (AMI) that offers full-term courses or join a Diploma course.